watanany/tabtoggleterm.nvim/README.md

-# Neovim TabToggleTerm.nvim Plugin
+# tabtoggleterm.nvim

-The TabToggleTerm.nvim plugin for Neovim provides an easy way to toggle a terminal window within your current tab.
+The tabtoggleterm.nvim plugin for Neovim provides an easy way to toggle a terminal window within your current tab.
 This plugin is useful for developers who need quick access to a terminal without leaving their Neovim environment.

 ## Features